Amonvix/titanic-ecs-deploy/README.md

 ## 🧪 Upcoming Tasks

 ## 🤖 5.
 Deep Learning with TensorFlow/Keras
-- [ ] Build a simple feedforward neural network using Keras
+- [x] Build a simple feedforward neural network using Keras
-- [ ] Train and evaluate the model
+- [x] Train and evaluate the model
-- [ ] Plot training and validation curves
+- [x] Plot training and validation curves

 ## 🔁 6.
 Comparison with PyTorch
-- [ ] Build an equivalent model using PyTorch
+- [x] Build an equivalent model using PyTorch
-- [ ] Train and compare results side-by-side
+- [x] Train and compare results side-by-side

 ## 🌐 7.
 Deployment (Bonus)
-- [ ] Save trained models using joblib or keras.models.save_model
+- [x] Wrap prediction logic in a Django REST API
-- [ ] Wrap prediction logic in a Django REST API (optional)
+- [x] Save trained models using dockers
-- [ ] Deploy via Docker or Render (optional)
+- [x] Deploy via Docker in AWS ECS